floriandejonckheere/utu-thesis/thesis/chapters/01-introduction.typ

 + Investigate the use of automated technologies to modularize a monolithic architecture

 The proposed solution will add value to the field of software engineering, and will be able to be used as a base for future improvements regarding automated modularization of monolith codebases.

-== Motivation

-// Explanation about why and for whom the topic is relevant, and what the expected outcome of the thesis is

-/* TODO: read "Migrating Legacy Software to Microservices Architecture */

 == Methodology